oemil/MotorolaCoreScannerNet_NET8/README.md

+# Update Motorola / Zebra CoreScanner Driver Wrapper for .NET 8

+Fork of original driver adapted to work with .NET version 8.

+Minor adjustments within code to make the wrapper work again:
+- Handling of images within System.Drawing.Common library to prevent the need for additional 3rd party libraries
+- Extended Commands\Default.cs to enable persistance of custom device parameters, as well as factory reset.

-# Motorola / Zebra CoreScanner Driver Wrapper
+# Original Readme: Motorola / Zebra CoreScanner Driver Wrapper

 C# Wrapper for the Motorola CoreScanner Driver.